 The stones should reach a temperature between 110 and 145° Fahrenheit so they don’t burn your skin.

 Some massage therapists will place a protective layer like a sheet or towel between your skin and the rocks to prevent injury.
 The therapist will place the hot stones along your spine, but depending on the kind of massage you’ve requested, they can also be used on your chest, arms, legs, feet, or face.
-The stones are used to heat and loosen up your muscles.
 After a little while, the massage therapist will use massage oil and the slightly cooled-down stones to rub your sore areas.

 A hot stone massage is often combined with a WebMD “What Is Swedish Massage?”
 View Source or deep tissue work that either precedes or follows the hot stone treatment.
 The whole treatment will usually last between 60 and 90 minutes.

 What Are The Benefits of Getting a Hot Stone Massage?

 The benefits of massage therapy in general are plentiful.
 There’s evidence showing that it may reduce Complementary Therapies in Clinical Practice “Effect of massage therapy on pain, anxiety, relaxation, and tension after colorectal surgery: A randomized study” View Source and Perceptual and Motor Skills “Massage therapy as a workplace intervention for reduction of stress” View Source and improve sleep.
 There’s limited research on how massage therapy can boost immunity, Journal of Clinical Rheumatology “Fibromyalgia Pain and Substance P Decrease and Sleep Improves After Massage Therapy” View Source , and Journal of Pain and Symptom Management “Massage therapy for symptom control: outcome study at a major cancer center” View Source .